bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - I then discovered that actually the standard definitions did not need to be initialised before parsing, so this saved another initial load time.
 - Implement import parsing \- i had to fix a mistake in script splitting, because in dotty comma-separated imports are treated as separate statements.
 However they are not able to be parsed standalone from text, so I had to pack them all together as one statement
 - Implemented top-level object scanning (compatible with scala 2), however i needed to extract more information to be compatible with Scala 3 \- a possible end marker (for renaming `` `package` `` to `package_`), and also the problem with path-dependent types in the discover macro also needed to be applied to when the user provides an explicit top level object.
 This means i had to extract a suitable position to splice in code within the user code (i.e. within an object), so i extracted the position of the initial statement

+### 2024-sep-26

+- Back to top-level object scanning, I realised that splicing at the top of user code would require more hacking with positions in the reporter, so I changed to extract the position of the final statement instead.
+- Then I rebased against main, and refactored my scala 3 parsing code to remove leftovers from implementing.
+- When running the `ci/test-mill-bootstrap.sh` test, it crashed when parsing the build with the new parser \- this was due to not escaping EmptyTree from the outline object parser (if it turns out that it causes more pain then needed, we can revert to the regular parser) \- i fixed the broken `atSpan` method.
+- Pushed the scala 3 parser and syntax test to the main PR
+- Next, cleanup and refactoring the new `runner.worker` module
+- Add `runner.worker.testDep` to `dist0`, making it available to integration test `local` modules
+- Recomputed the `ci/mill-bootstrap.patch` file
+- Noticed in the CI an error \- mill files should allow expressions at the top-level \- so i adjusted the parser to treat block statements as top-level statements.
+- I also noticed a crash caused by stray EmptyTree’s being returned in the parser, so escaped those

+### 2024-sep-27

+- Noticed another parsing error in the CI \- need to filter out EmptyTree returned by scanning ModuleDef bodies
+- Fixed another minor issue (include backticks in package names)
+- Then i noticed that parsing mill statements with blockStatSeq prevents access modifiers, so i changed to templateStatSeq, (and skipping self-defs)
+- Added some stronger checking of spans on trees to ensure they exist in the source code.
+- Fixed parsing of backticked object names
+- Fixed the column number of parser error messages emitted by dotty.
+- Fixed the `ZincWorkerImpl` reporter to account for user-written code that can appear after spliced `__innerMillDiscover` definitions.
+- Escaped more `EmptyTrees`
+- Added a prelude to parser errors `s”${file} failed to parse:\n”`
+- CI on PR is now green [🎉](https://emojipedia.org/party-popper)
+- Validated that the BSP reporter forwards messages from the Zinc reporter, so no adjustment of positions was needed.